lgse/ts-results/README.md

 # ts-results

 ts-results is a lightweight Javascript library developed to solve a common problem.
 It returns an object indicating success or failure of an operation instead of throwing/using exceptions.
+Inspired by [Fluent Results Library for C#](https://github.com/altmann/FluentResults)
 # Install
 ```
 npm install @lgse/ts-results